adsavia/Hubitat-DoNS/README.md

 - From github view raw format for the https://github.com/adsavia/Hubitat-DoNS/blob/master/HE_Driver/DoNS-Email.groovy
 - Cut and paste it into a new device in the drivers code section on your HE.
 Save

-###### 2 different usage possibilities:
+###### usage:

-1) Hard coded device per contact(s).
+One Hard coded device per contact(s)!!
 - Add new device, select "DoNS-Email" device.
 Label something like "DoNS-MyEmail" or "DoNS-MyPhone", save.
-- Put the ip address/port (default 3000) of the server you are running.
+- Put the ip address/port (default 3000) of the node server you are running.
 - In preferences fill in the "From:" and "To:" fields (multiple addresses separated by a comma), "Subject:" is optional..
+- Select service (sendmail/google/smtps 587).
+If other than sendmail make sure you've edited the eml_config.js file on the node server!!!
 - Save preferences.
+You should notice a new state variable called "authusers". these are the valid auth users you can use (that are stored in eml_config).
 - To test enter a test message in "Device Notification" and click on the Device Notification header.
 If everything is working you should recieve an email with your test message and parameters you defined.
 - Use device for any notifications you want!!!!!

-2) Non-specialized (older method) - only need one device.
-- Add new device, select "DoNS-Email" device
-- Put the ip address/port (default 3000) of the server you are running.
-- In preferences fill in the "From:" value and save.
-- To test enter a test message in "Device Notification" like this:
-{"To":"Person1@SomeEmail.com,Person2@SomeOtherEmail.com","Subject":"Hope this works","Text":"This is the email body!"}
-Note: !!!! include brackets and everything !!!!! then click on the Device Notification header.. email should be sent according to your specifications..
-- use with any notification device making sure to save the text body in the above format.